leonie-re/personalwebsite/content/project/_index.md

 ---
 title: A Research Portfolio To Grow
-description: "This is all work in progess.
+description: "This is all work in progress.
 Some at a seedling stage, some are already rooting or even blooming.
-If you are interested in some of my work in progess in more detail, don't hesitate to contact me about it."
+If you are interested in some of my work in progress in more detail, don't hesitate to contact me about it."
 #author: "The R Markdown Team @RStudio"
 show_post_thumbnail: true
 show_author_byline: true